Loyola Blakefield: Football

 The football program has won seven conference championships.
 The Loyola Blakefield football team plays every Thanksgiving Day in one of the oldest continual national Catholic high school football rivalries, against cross-town rival Calvert Hall College.
 The game, known as the Turkey Bowl, is held at Towson University's Johnny Unitas Stadium in Baltimore and broadcast on television and radio by WMAR-TV.
 As of the 2024 edition, the Loyola Dons have the overall lead over the Calvert Hall Cardinals in the Turkey Bowl, with a record of 53–44–8.

 Lacrosse

 The Loyola lacrosse program is among its most successful.
 It has won a total of 14 championships, including 8 in the 1980s and victories in 2001, 2007, 2008, and 2013.
 In 2007, they defeated Boys' Latin 10–6 in the MIAA championship game.
 In 2008, they defeated previously undefeated Gilman 12–11 in the championship game at Towson University's Johnny Unitas Stadium before over 8,000 spectators.
 Loyola has produced numerous players who have continued on to play collegiate lacrosse, including National Lacrosse Hall of Famer John Stewart.

 Baseball

 Loyola's baseball team won the MIAA "A" Conference title in 2017, its first in 71 years.
-It has produced Major League baseball players including current Baltimore Oriole, Bruce Zimmermann and Tim Nordbrook.
+It has produced Major League baseball players including former Baltimore Oriole, Bruce Zimmermann and Tim Nordbrook.